deepgram-devs/deepgram-starter-ecosystem/README.md

-# Deepgram Quickstarts Hub 🚀
+# Deepgram Starter Ecosystem 🚀

 A modern, dynamic showcase for Deepgram's starter applications ecosystem.
-This Next.js application automatically discovers and displays starter projects from the `deepgram-starters` GitHub organization, providing developers with an intuitive way to find and deploy quickstart applications.
+This Next.js application automatically discovers and displays starter projects from the `deepgram-starters` GitHub organization, providing developers with an intuitive way to find and deploy starter applications.

 ## 🎯 Overview

-The Deepgram Quickstarts Hub serves as the central discovery platform for our starter applications.
-It dynamically fetches repository data, README content, and configuration metadata to present a comprehensive, searchable catalog of quickstart projects.
+The Deepgram Starter Ecosystem serves as the central discovery platform for our starter applications.
+It dynamically fetches repository data, README content, and configuration metadata to present a comprehensive, searchable catalog of starter projects.

 ### Key Features